pjlintw/pjlintw.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year PhD student, advised by [Tu Vu](https://tuvllms.github.io/) at [Virginia Tech](https://cs.vt.edu/).
 My research aims to develop efficient artificial intelligent (AI) models for communal and collaborative generalization.
 How can we teach AI model a suite of skills efficiently?
-Specifically, I have worked on improving model adaptation, measuring the effects of data and prompts, and generating synthetic data to address data scarcity.
+Specifically, I have worked on improving model adaptation, measuring the effects of data and prompts, and addressing data scarcity through synthetic data.
 I am now exploring representative skill combinations.

 My research interests broadly revolve around efficient NLP which span a wide range of captivating topics including: